port-zero/website/content/competences/development.md

 - Analytics: Matomo
 - Gatsby and React

-## Breadth & Depth of Technical Expertise
+## Development with a Focus on Security & Integration

 More often than not we work on multiple fronts.
 We provide technical guidance and execution, from requirements collection to implementation detail.
 Our competences span the full stack and those of security and automation.

-## Our Way
+## Open Source

-We champion Open Source internally at Port Zero and in our work.
+We use Open Source internally at Port Zero and in our work.
 When it comes to architecture and security, the breadth and depth of our technical expertise really finds a home.
 We work in the SDN space, the realm of personal data, and logistics to name a few.
 Some of our favourite mainstream languages are Go, Python, and JS as well as Haskell, Pharo, and Elixir.